kaiou-web/kaiou-web.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
-            This course is an introduction to political science research methods.
+            This undergraduate course is an introduction to political science research methods.
 Students will learn fundamental strategies for the systematic observation of the political world and how these observations can be used to test hypotheses regarding political phenomena.
           </div>
         </div>
       </li>